enkomio/sacara/ISA.md

 *Pushed Arguments*: **0**

 This directive allows to easily set the value for local variables.
-It supports the definition of complex operations that imply add, sum, mul or div.
+It supports the definition of complex operations that use add, sum, mul or div.
 Find below some examples:

 ```
 .mov my_var, 1                                    // set my_var to 1